h602121/workout-tracker-app-tsx/README.md

 Clone the repository to your local machine.
 Install dependencies using npm install.
-Run the application using npm start.
+Run the application using npx expo start.

-**Contribution Guidelines**
-We welcome contributions from the community to enhance and improve the Workout Tracker with Chatbot.
-Please refer to our contribution guidelines for more information on how to get involved.